smorad/um_cisc_7026/lecture_03_neural_networks.typ

   $

 ==
-  Our objective was to find the parameters that minimized the loss function over the dataset #pause
+  We wanted the parameters that minimized the loss function #pause

   We introduced the $argmin$ operator #pause